spotinst/help/src/docs/ocean/getting-started/gke.md

 ## Step 4: Review

-Review all the Ocean settings you have configured.
+Review all of the Ocean settings you have configured.
 Click Create to finish or use the generated JSON template to create the Ocean cluster using other tooling.

 You're all set!
 Ocean will now ensure the most cost-effective capacity and sizing possible for your cluster.